 We followed a full day tour with Tuan Travel to the Cao Dai Temple and Cu Chi Tunnel.
 The tour guide was a chatty and good looking guy.
-The bus picked us up from our hotel that morning and we assembled with other tourists, who were also following the same tour.

 Our first destination is Cao Dai Temple, which is located in Tay Ninh province.